libp2p/rust-libp2p/README.md

 - Main documentation: https://docs.rs/libp2p

-Where to ask questions?
+Where to ask questions (ordered by maintainer's preference)?

+- By opening an issue in this repository.
 - In the Rust section of https://discuss.libp2p.io.
 - In the #libp2p IRC channel on freenode.
-- By opening an issue in this repository.

 ## Repository Structure